sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 - If not possible in the 96 hours assigned, create and implement a plan to mitigate this Critical Vulnerability
 - document the factual basis for which Sectigo thinks that the Critical Vulnerability does not require remediation

-Sectigo employs external parties to perform regular annual vulnerability scans & penetration testing on our CA systems/infrastructure.
+Sectigo employs external parties to perform regular annual vulnerability scans & penetration testing on our Certificate Systems/infrastructure.

 ## 5.5.Records Archival